Lorenz Zuckermandel: Ascent into the financial establishment

 As director of the Oldenburgische Landesbank, Lorenz Zuckermandel had connections to the most powerful men in commerce and industry.
-He successfully became a wealthy man through clever share purchases and speculative deals during Germany's industrialisation, which was in full swing.
+He successfully became a wealthy man through share purchases and speculative deals during Germany's industrialisation, which was in full swing.
 In the early 1880s, Lorenz Zuckermandel and two of his business associates took over the bank C. Schlesinger-Trier & Cie., a partnership limited by shares and a long-established private bank in Berlin.

 By virtue of his success during Germany's years of rapid industrial expansion, as a leading figure of the financial establishment Lorenz Zuckermandel was part of the bourgeoisie.
 Befitting their social status, the young married couple – together with their coachman, cook, nannies, laundress and dressmaker – resided in a luxurious villa with park in the then Berlin suburb of Charlottenburg, with many social commitments.
 Every evening, they were either the hosts or the guests.

-In October 1893 they moved into a newly rented city apartment at Voss Straße 2 in an extensive area on the first floor, only a few houses away from the bank.
+In October 1893, they moved into a newly rented city apartment at Voss Straße 2 in an extensive area on the first floor, only a few houses away from the bank.
 After spending the winter in the city, the family moved to Charlottenburg every spring.

 In the years following 1900, tenements arose around the villa's park in Charlottenburg, and from 1907 to 1908, Lorenz Zuckermandel built a tenement – now protected under law as a historical monument – on one part of the property between Schlossstraße and Fritschestraße.

 The villa in Charlottenburg was torn down in 1906/07 and replaced in 1908 by the Flossmann villa in Rottach at Tegernsee, including surrounding meadows and a small forest.
 As a Bavarian among Bavarians, he had an excellent rapport with Flossmann, the former owner of the villa, and undertook many mountain tours with him.
 Each year, the family spent the summer months in Rottach at Tegernsee.

 In 1908 or 1909, the family moved from Voss Straße 2 to the newly acquired Palais Bendlerstraße 33 in the immediate vicinity of the Tiergarten.

 At 60 years of age, Lorenz Zuckermandel was one of Berlin's wealthiest men.
 It was estimated that his capital, the majority of which represented shares in the heavy industry, was worth 4 million goldmarks.
 In 1912, at 65 years of age, he completely retired from the banking business, but continued to enjoy a reputation as a financier due to his large fortune.
 He resigned from his position on the supervisory boards in 1917.